-Dr. Jill McCorkel's upcoming book, Breaking Women: Gender, Race, and the New Politics of Imprisonment, will be available Spring 2013.
-It presents a detailed, critical examination of "get tough" punishment policies in women's prisons.
+Dr. Jill McCorkel's new book, Breaking Women: Gender, Race, and the New Politics of Imprisonment, presents a detailed, critical examination of "get tough" punishment policies in women's prisons.
 Drawing on extensive ethnographic data and interviews with prisoners, staff, and state officials, McCorkel analyzes how privatization and the racial politics of the War on Drugs collapsed the rehabilitative ideal and, in the process, transformed the logic, practice, and consequences of punishment in women's prisons.
+Learn more about Dr. McCorkel's new book.
 In addition, she has begun collecting data for two new projects.
 The first is a study of juvenile lifers following the Supreme Court's decision in Miller v.
 Alabama.
 The second is a comparative study of men's and women's experiences following release from prison.

 Dr. Kelly Welch is co-authoring a paper on the degree to which racially exclusive conceptions of youth affect attitudes toward criminal and juvenile punishment using national survey data.